JLasek-git/travel-agency/README.md

+If there's any problem with "npm install" just delete package-lock.json before npm install.

      For this project, I created:
       - Unit tests
       - Forms in trip view, and price calculation which depends on chosen options